mansoorbalouch/TBC-Agent-Based-Simulation/README.md

 # TBC-Agent-Based-Simulation

 ## Overview
 This repository contains an agent-based simulation of a multi-token economy system.
-The simulation models the behavior of various platform participants, such as buyers, sellers, investors, traders, and speculators.
+The simulation models the behavior of various platform participants, such as creators, buyers, investors, and speculators.
 It captures the heterogeneity, bounded rationality, learning, adaptation, and network effects of these agents.

 ## Project Structure
 ### Classes